ColinWare/VTDPsite/_posts/2014-09-03-drill-down.md

 irrelevant information.
 Scent consists of a set of graphical attributes or words that represent a summary of the information referenced by the symbol.

+<iframe src="http://assets.oculusinfo.com/demos/vtdp/drill-down/index.html" width="750" height="725"></iframe>

 ### The Drill Down Process

 *Display Environment:* Symbols representing data entities, some kind of selection device.

-1. Conduct a visual search, based on information scent, for most task relevant symbol.
+1. *Conduct a visual search, based on information scent, for most task relevant symbol.*
-2. Select symbol.
+2. *Select symbol.*
-3. Computer displays detailed information.
-Repeat from 1 as task demands.
+3. *Computer displays detailed information.
+Repeat from 1 as task demands.*

 The marking of previously visited symbols can be done either mentally or by using a cognitive externalization, such as checking off symbols that failed to